patacongo/Pascal/configs/README.md

 Setup:
 - Requires the STM32-BB baseboard for its micro SD slot (and uses USART6)
-- Requires that a micro-SD car be inserted that contains Pascal executables in the root directory.
-The Pshell, `Pshell.pex`, in particular, is required there.
+- Requires that a micro-SD card be inserted that contains Pascal executables in the root directory.
+The Pshell, `Pshell.pex`, in particular, must be there.

 Usage: